Spook Up Your Home With Our Top 5 Halloween Front Porch Ideas

 Your guests have arrived, and they are not your average trick-or-treaters.
 Some might say they’re bad to the bone.

 Life-sized skeletons are the perfect way to create a unique Halloween scene that keeps the real trick-or-treaters on their toes.
-Get some skeletons and give each one a role: the friendly greeter can welcome visitors with an inviting message while the doorman and his barebone watchdog stand guard.
-And, of course, the candy king can sit on his throne with a bowl of sweets in his lap and a caged creature by his side.
+Get some skeletons and give each one a role: the friendly greeter can welcome visitors with an inviting message, while the doorman and his barebone watchdog stand guard.
+And, of course, the candy king can sit on his hanging throne with a bowl of sweets in his lap and a caged creature by his side.

 With the scene ready to go, it’s time to spook up the rest of your space!
 We absolutely love the idea of taking the traditional wreath and giving it a frightful spin.
 Just spray paint some faux raven feathers in black and attach them to a metal wreath for an ominous entry.